WeirdMidas/SkySceneAddon/README.md

 - There are also additional flags that improve the behavior of lmk depending on the version of Android, kernel or ROM, which are:
   - **New Strategy (lmkd + android 13+)**: Uses all metrics equally, prioritizing usability across processes.
 Based on this, lmkd begins to make decisions with greater accuracy and significantly lower false positives, allowing lmkd to be proactive and adaptive as needed
   - **Page Cache Margin (lmkd)**: The page cache has a margin of 5% of total RAM.
 In other words, the page cache cannot fall below this value.
 This allows for better lmkd accuracy depending on the amount of memory and its allocation needs
+  - **Per-app cgroup control (For devices with cgroupv1 + lmkd)**: A way to partially integrate the cgroupv2 intelligence of modern devices into older devices.
+This allows lmkd and memory recycling threads to have more precision over application memory consumption, improving aspects such as memory compression, etc. This even makes MGLRU and LRU more efficient in this environment
   - **No-batching (old lmk)**: On OnePlus devices or with the most up-to-date LMK driver, they come built-in with "quick decision", but we don't need that, we have more precision by optimizing the LMK driver with a focus on retaining data than using these mechanisms
   - **Use lmk's oom_reaper instead of the VM's (old lmk)**: Prioritize the use of the lmk driver's oom_reaper over the VM subsystem's, allowing heap memory release to be more efficient and consistent with the behavior of these devices
 - Abandon the old hierarchy solution we created.
 Follow a new proposal for memory management threads.
 Synchronize all threads, allowing them all to work with the same weight and, in turn, together.
 Furthermore, improve thread scheduling and ensure that they cannot use prime cores, only small cores (in the case of SOCs with six small cores) or both small and big cores.
 This eliminates the need for prime cores, avoiding wasted power even on devices with two prime cores, allowing swapping to perform with above-average efficiency